fused-effects/fused-effects/README.md

 To use effects, you'll typically need `-XFlexibleContexts`.

-When defining your own effects, you may need `-XKindSignatures` if GHC cannot correctly infer the type of your handler; see the [documentation on common errors][common] for more information about this case. `-XDeriveGeneric` can be used with many first-order effects to derive default implementations of `HFunctor` and `Effect`.
+When defining your own effects, you may need `-XKindSignatures` if GHC cannot correctly infer the type of your handler; see the [documentation on common errors][common] for more information about this case. `-XDeriveGeneric` can be used with many first-order effects to derive a default implementation `Effect`.

 When defining carriers, you'll need `-XTypeOperators` to declare a `Carrier` instance over (`:+:`), `-XFlexibleInstances` to loosen the conditions on the instance, `-XMultiParamTypeClasses` since `Carrier` takes two parameters, and `-XUndecidableInstances` to satisfy the coverage condition for this instance.